 The city has a city-wide 24-hour parking restriction in addition to other parking regulations.
 This regulation requires that a vehicle be moved at least once every 24-hours Monday through Friday.

 Odd / Even Parking

 Vehicles that remain on the street and have not moved in 72 hours can be considered abandoned and become subject to towing at the owner's expense.
 DO NOT leave your vehicle on the street when you leave town for extended vacations or school breaks, as it may not be there when you get back.
 Towing and storage fees are expensive!
-Long-term parking is available at the parking garages.
-Contact the Parking Division at (607) 327-0700 or email email@example.com for more information.
+Long-term parking is not available at city parking garages.
+Premier Parking (formerly All Pro) on Cayuga Street across from the Hotel Ithaca does offer long-term parking, please visit the AllPro Parking website, call (607) 256-PARK(7275) or email email@example.com for more information about permits and pricing.